How Hard Is Security+? Rated by Your Background (2026)

 Most successful candidates study for 1-2 hours daily rather than cramming on weekends.
 Consistency beats intensity for retention of security concepts.

+Master the exam objectives, take practice exams seriously, prepare specifically for PBQs, use multiple learning resources, and manage your time on exam day.
 Based on thousands of successful test-takers, here are the most effective strategies:

 1. Master the Exam Objectives